fangshulin/Fake-News-Detection/README.md

 ## Fake News Detection

-Constructed neural network model to detect tweets which convey fake news about Hurricane Harvey.
+During Hurricane Harvey (2017, Huston), fake news spread quickly on the internet, great amount of people are discussing, doubting and even blaming the government rescue policies.
+Therefore it is important to develop methods to efficiently detect fake news on social media.
+In this study, we constructed a neural network model to detect tweets which convey fake news about Hurricane Harvey.

 ### Architecture
 <p align="center">